Learn how to resolve issues that cause QuickBooks Desktop to stop working.

 If you can't open the sample company file or QuickBooks won't even start, the actual QuickBooks installation is damaged.

 A Clean Install completely removes QuickBooks installation files and folders from your computer.
 This process is necessary when QuickBooks Desktop function is damaged.
-(See Reinstall using a clean install for detailed instructions.)
+Learn more about reinstalling using a clean install.

-If your Windows installation is damaged, you may need to create a new Windows Admin User.
-(See Create a user account in Windows for detailed instructions.)
+If your Windows installation is damaged, you may need to create a user account in Windows.